johncarl81/transfuse/documentation.md

 Each Transfuse component has a corresponding lifecycle built upon the standard lifecycle of the corresponding Android component.
 This lifecycle is implemented by lifecycle events.
 Any Transfuse event may be handled on the component, or at any instance, injected into it.

 Available to each component is Dependency Injection generated at compile time.
-This feature is covered in depth in the <a href="#dependency_injection_di">Dependency Injection</a> section.
+This feature is covered in depth in the <a href="#dependency_injection_di">Dependency Injection section</a>.

 #### Components